kartikeymatolia/kartikeymatolia/README.md

 - 😄 Pronouns: ...
 -
 -->
+🎓 Pursuing B.Tech. in Computer Science Engineering from Vellore Institute of Technology, Vellore.

  🔭 I’m currently working on Data Structures and Algorithm, Competitive Programming Skills, etc.

  ⚡ Fun fact: I have achieved Black Belt and National Gold medel winner in Karate.